quantiaconsulting/amplicon_metagenomics/16S_ITS_tutorial/readme.md

 # Start the analysis
-In this tutorial you’ll use QIIME 2 to perform an analysis of soil samples from the Atacama Desert in northern Chile.
+In this tutorial you’ll use QIIME2 to perform an analysis of soil samples from the Atacama Desert in northern Chile.
 **You can find the starting tutorial on the official page of QIIME2** ( [link text](https://docs.qiime2.org/2020.2/tutorials/atacama-soils/))

 "The Atacama Desert is one of the most arid locations on Earth, with some areas receiving less than a millimeter of rain per decade.
 The soil microbiomes profiled in this study follow two east-west transects, **Baquedano** and **Yungay**, across which average soil relative humidity is positively correlated with elevation (higher elevations are less arid and thus have higher average soil relative humidity).
 Along these transects, pits were dug at each site and soil samples were collected from three depths in each pit.""